 A child with high self-esteem accepts and feels proud of one’s achievements.
 A confident child will be more willing to try new activities or challenges and to learn from their experiences.
 Consequently, the child will learn to make good decisions and set goals as well as looks forward to a positive future.
 In contrast, children with low self-esteem tend to act in ways that confirm that they are ‘not good enough’ and it will take much effort to show them that they are better than what they perceived themselves to be.

-The key to building your child’s self-esteem is to send clear messages to your child about his strengths and that he is loved unconditionally.
+The key to building your child’s self-esteem is to send clear messages to your child about her strengths and that she is loved unconditionally.
 Generally, you can help enhance your child's self-esteem by helping your child attain feelings of self-satisfaction through developing a sense of trust and connectedness, uniqueness, as well as achievement and control.

 A sense of trust and connectedness